ethiffeault/eti/README.md

 ## Introduction

-Using eti est straightforward, simple usage look like this
+Using eti is straightforward, simple usage look like:
 ```
 #include <eti/eti.h>